NUKIB/misp/README.md

 ## Key features

 * 🎩 Image is based on CentOS Stream 8, so perfectly fits your infrastructure if you use CentOS or RHEL as a host system
-* ✅ Modern MISP features are enabled by default (like advanced audit log or storing setting in the database)
+* ✅ Modern MISP features are enabled by default (like advanced audit log or storing settings in the database)
 * 👩‍💻 Integrated support for [OpenID Connect (OIDC) authentication](docs/OIDC.md)
 * 🔒️ PHP is by default protected by Snuffleupagus extensions with [rules](snuffleupagus-misp.rules) tailored to MISP
 * 🚀 Optional extensions and configurations that will make MISP faster are enabled
 * 📓 Integrated support for logging into [ECS format](docs/LOGGING.md), exceptions to Sentry and forwarding logs to syslog server
-* 🧪 Final image is automatically tested, so every release should work as expected
+* 🧪 The final image is automatically tested, so every release should work as expected
 * 🏛 Build for amd64 (x86_64) and arm64 (aarch64)

 ## Usage